boatboatboatboatboat/industrialhellscape/README.md

 # I Want to Use Your Code for My Own Mods

+You can probably download this whole repo and delete the registered content in
+- ModBlocks
+- ModItems
+- ModcreativeTab
+- ModTags
+- ModSounds

+Along with all files inside of the assets folder.
+Change the mod namespace, mod name, and information in the mods.toml file to your mod.

+The other way is to selectively download the java classes you want to incorporate into your mod:

 ## Importing the correct content:
 ### If you're here, you're probably focusing on the block classes since those are the bulk of InHell's content.